NifTK/MITK/README.md

    Passes down the CMAKE_PREFIX_PATH variable to MITK external projects

+7. Branch 4501-MITK-Labeled-Map-Rescaling-Fix

+   vtkMitkLevelWindowFilter does not rescale vtkLookupTable if IndexedLookup is set to true.

 Tickets that are Outstanding (waiting to be merged) with MITK
 =============================================================